 If you don’t have anything saved, that should be your first goal, before aggressive debt pay-off.
 If you have something saved, then focus on paying off your debt.
 If you can afford to keep saving and pay off your debt, do both.
 It’s all about finding what’s best for your situation and sticking to that.

-If you need guidance or want an opinion on your specific situation, schedule a free consultation with me and let’s talk through it together!
+If you need guidance or want an opinion on your specific situation, request a call with me and let’s talk through it together!

 Related: 5 Signs You Shouldn’t Be as Broke as You Are